 - The histamine response of beta-alanine and the niacin flush are also easy to spot signs that your pre-workout is fully integrated and ready to help you outperform what you did at your last lift.

 Are There Any Side Effects?

-Large doses of caffeine can have negative effects on your resting heart rate and your heart’s ability to function properly.
-Because most pre-workouts contain incredibly large amounts of caffeine, they can be harmful to your overall heath.
+Taking too much caffeine can have negative effects on your resting heart rate and your heart’s ability to function properly.
+Because most pre workout supplements contain incredibly large amounts of caffeine, they can be harmful to your overall heath.

-Some pre-workouts have as much caffeine as four cups of coffee.
+Some pre workout supplements have as much caffeine as four cups of coffee.
 On its own, four cups of coffee might not be a significant health detriment, but combined with whatever else you might be drinking during the day that has caffeine could put undue stress on your heart and exacerbate underlying heart conditions.